David Bowen BSc Hons

 January 2021 - present

-I lead the implementation of Inrupt's corporate and SaaS offerings.
-I ensure our systems are available, robust, secure and performant.
+I lead the implementation of Inrupt's customer, SaaS and development offerings, all delivered as fully cloud-native services.
+I ensure the systems are available, robust, secure, ISO 27001-compliant and performant.

 We're using a mix of technologies and I work with the teams to select, validate and deploy them so they operate well at scale.
-We have global operations and I work across timezones and data centers.
+I shape our technical direction and platform strategy, ensuring our tools and processes enhance developer experience and support rapid, reliable delivery.
+We have global operations and I work across time zones and data centres.

 A critical part of my leadership continues to be authenticity.
 I develop our backend applications so have my hands on Linux, Kubernetes, Docker, Java, Python, Terraform and GitHub all the time.